joshhornby/joshhornby.github.io/_posts/2025-06-02-improve-llm-prompting.md

 1. **Create a new "project" in ChatGPT** - Using this as a dedicated workspace as it gives you a clean context where the model can remember your interactions, which is important when iterating on prompt design.
 2. **Upload context** - I use [Google's Prompt Engineering whitepaper](https://www.kaggle.com/whitepaper-prompt-engineering) as the foundation.
 It contains concise principles and techniques that help shape effective prompts.
 Upload it directly as a file into the project, so the model can refer back to it
 3. **Set instructions** - Then, I define system instructions to steer the model's behaviour.
-Here's an example of the kind of instruction I’ll set:
+Here's an example of the kind of instruction I'll set:

     ```text
     You are a tool to generate excellent prompts that will greatly improve